hemeac/kiwiTechTree/README.md

 ## Kerbal Engineer Redux 1.1.7.2
 Moved chips to Engineering 101.
 If KerbalEngineerProbes folder is created (can be blank), will add Kerbal Engineering functionality to all probes.

+## Kraken Science 1.0
+Reshuffled tech nodes of science tech and cost rebalancing.
+Placed Kraken Juice related parts in a far future tier and significantly increased costs.

 ## KOOSE 2.0.5
 Reshuffled tech nodes.
 Slight cost rebalancing.